sdylewski/Stealthchanger/docs/Shuttle.md

 <!-- Use the page layout at TOC.md:  https://github.com/sdylewski/StealthChanger/blob/main/docs/TOC.md -->
 # Shuttle

-This is the part that bolts onto your X carriage to mate and pickup each tool.
+This is the part that bolts onto your X carriage to mate and pickup each [tool](../Toolheads/Toolheads.md).
 You will need One Shuttle for the Printer.
-It will mate with a BACKPLATE that's made specifically for your toolhead.
+It will mate with a BACKPLATE that's made specifically for your [toolhead](../Toolheads/Toolheads.md).
 You will need one Backplate per tool.
-All shuttle designs have a vertical flag at the top that interacts with an OptoTap sensor mounted on the backplate to detect the tool and register taps on the build plate<br>
+All shuttle designs have a vertical flag at the top that interacts with an [OctoTap](../Probes.md#tap) sensor mounted on the backplate to detect the tool and register taps on the build plate<br>

 ## Shuttle Options
 <table>